-In reality, it might seem that Ellsberg was rather motivated by the courage of a political activist opposing the war by refusing the call up and who had publicly declared he could not wait to meet his friends in jail.
-Despite all this, it’s very likely that Ellsberg might have had a real shock when he came back from the front.
+In real life, it is probable that Ellsberg was rather motivated by the courage of a political activist opposing the war by refusing the call up and who had publicly declared he could not wait to meet his friends in jail.
+Despite all this, it’s also very likely that Ellsberg might have had a real shock when he came back from the front.

 Psychologists talk about “secondary trauma”, a syndrome related and similar to post-traumatic stress disorder.
 People who have not been personally struck by tragedy, but who come in contact with traumatized people or who have been exposed to the description of a traumatic event in very vivid terms, can suffer from secondary trauma.
 Specialized literature has already documented the evolution of secondary trauma for rapid response units, medical staff, mental health doctors, and children with traumatized parents.